Pi-Xu/Pi-Xu.github.io/content/publication/fi_computation.md

 </center>

 In the realm of machine learning, the quest for robust and accurate models is incessant.
 One fundamental aspect of achieving model robustness is determining which data points in the training set should be removed and which high-quality, potentially unlabeled data points outside the training set should be included.
 To accomplish this, a proper metric is required to evaluate the importance of each datum in improving model performance.
 This paper proposes using the influence measure as a metric to assess the impact of training data on the model’s performance on the test set.
 Additionally, we introduce a data selection method for improving the training set and a dynamic active learning algorithm based on the influence measure.
 We demonstrate the effectiveness of the proposed algorithms through comprehensive simulations and real-world datasets.

+> Our paper has been accepted to ICLR 2025! 🎉
+>
+> You can check out our paper at this [link](https://openreview.net/pdf?id=KjBG4JNOc2)

 ## Method